Lemon Butter Pasta (Pasta al Limone)

 For more Italian recipes with lemon, try this Lemon Ricotta Pasta and Salmon Piccata.

 This is one of my favorite pasta dishes!
-With only a handful of ingredients, you can make the best lemon butter sauce for pasta!
-I love that it’s easy enough to whip up during the week, but also perfect for serving for any special occasion.
+With only a handful of ingredients, you can make the best lemon butter sauce for pasta.
+I love that it’s easy enough to whip up on a weeknight, yet elegant enough to serve for any special occasion.

 “This Pasta al Limone recipe is simple and elegant.
 The lemon adds a refreshing zing that cuts through the richness of the sauce beautifully…The sauce clings perfectly to the noodles, and the whole dish comes together quickly, making it perfect for a weeknight dinner.
 Thank you for sharing it!”